-Performance anxiety and stress are greatly reduced through the use of techniques designed to calm and focus the mind.
+- Performance anxiety and stress are greatly reduced using techniques designed to calm and focus the mind.

 - ‘Autopilot’ is a major challenge for most presenters; that is doing what they always do yet hoping for a better result.
 They prepare and present the same slides with the same approach and deliver them in the same way regardless of the audience.